 Since, the flood flow calculated now is found to be in lower side, the flood flow in the previous report is still recommended for the further application to design, modification or any other purpose.

 The lower values of flood flows in this hydrological study could be the result of the sample size.
 As per UFSR, 2008, during hydrological analysis, past 26 years’ data (from 1964 to 1990) was incorporated.
 In this study only 19-years data is used including the missing data during upgrading work.

-Diversion during Construction Flood